plutoshe/blog-theme/assets/content/blogs/Collection1_PhysicsSimulation/2d_rigidbody.md

 ### Collision response

-Collision response part is introduced in this [post](http://www.plutoshe.com/blog/3dCollisionResponse).
+The collision response part is introduced in this [post](http://www.plutoshe.com/blog/3dCollisionResponse).

 ### Reference